-(54) Worker request for vocational assistance.
+(5) Worker request for vocational assistance.

-If the insurer receives a request for vocational assistance from the worker and the insurer is not required to do andetermine eligibility evaluation, the insurer may not deny eligibility for assistance, but must notify the worker in writing, within 14 days of the request of.
-The notice must include at least:
+If the insurer receives a request for vocational assistance from the worker and the insurer is not required to do an eligibility evaluation, the insurer may not deny eligibility for assistance, but must notify the worker in writing within 14 days of the request of:

-- (a) The reason(s) an eligibility evaluation determination is not required; - (b) The circumstances that, if present, would trigger a requirement an to determine eligibility evaluation; and - (c) Instructions to contact the division at 503-947-7816 or 1-800-452-0288 ext.
-1719 with questions about vocational assistance eligibility requirements and procedures. - (5) The insurer must determine eligibility if the worker's claim was initially denied and is later accepted as disabling and all appeals of the denial have been exhausted.
+- (a) The reasons an eligibility evaluation is not required; - (b) The circumstances that require an eligibility evaluation; and - (c) Instructions to contact the division with questions about vocational assistance eligibility requirements and procedures.